 The Open Championship bet took place in 2004 when Rory McIlroy was a member of Europe’s Junior Ryder Cup team.
-By that time Rory was a plus-handicap golfer who had won the North of Ireland Amateur Open with an 11-under 61 at the venerable Royal Portrush course, and had played in the 2005 British Masters, his first professional event.
+By that time Rory was a plus-handicap golfer, he had won the North of Ireland Amateur Open with an 11-under 61 at the venerable Royal Portrush course and had played in the 2005 British Masters (his first professional event).
 Prideful parents often make bets on their children’s futures in British betting shops, and Gerry McIlroy’s backing of his boy to win the Open within ten years was a better bet than most.

 Success at the Majors and the Number One Ranking

 Before his 21st birthday, McIlroy won a PGA Tour event at Quail Hollow in North Carolina with a final round of 62 and tied the Open Championship record of 63 at St. Andrews.
 At the 2011 Masters, McIlroy jumped to a four-stroke lead before a bewildering drive on the 10th hole at Augusta led to the greatest Sunday collapse in tournament history.
 There was no lingering trauma for McIlroy – the next time he teed it up in a major he won the U.S. Open by eight strokes at the Congressional Country Club in Bethesda.

 McIlroy joined only Woods and Jack Nicklaus as winners of three majors before the age of 25 and completed his ascendancy to the Number One ranked golfer in the world.
 But whereas there were many parallels between Woods and McIlroy in their early golfing years, their legacies as World Number Ones quickly diverged.
 McIlroy has followed Woods’ example of spending as much time in the fitness room as on the driving range but the similarities vanish from there.